andresterba/trello-cli/README.md

 # trello-cli
-A cli tool to automate things with trello
+A cli tool to automate things with trello.